naj147/FlickrToriTask/README.md

 ####Video Demo

-	This video showcases all the fonctionalities of the app
+	This video showcases all the fonctionalities of the app  (Click the Play the demo link below the Image)

 !["Play"](https://i.ytimg.com/vi/CVXp3ZgUIr8/maxresdefault.jpg)